CDSoft/panda/README.md

 [ypp](https://codeberg.org/cdsoft/ypp "Yet a PreProcessor") may be a better choice.

+## Releases

+It is strongly recommended to build Panda from source, as this is the only reliable way to install the exact version you need.

+However, if you do require precompiled binaries, this page offers a selection for various platforms: <https://cdelord.fr/pub>.

 ## Pricing

 Panda is a free and open source software.
 But it has a cost.
 It takes